onap/integration/docs/docs_vFW_CNF_CDS.rst

     # Delete entries from EXTERNAL_INTERFACE table
     delete from EXTERNAL_INTERFACE;
     select * from EXTERNAL_INTERFACE;

-.. note:: The required credentials can be retrieved with instruction `Retrieving logins and passwords of ONAP components`_

 PART 2 - Installation of managed Kubernetes cluster
 ---------------------------------------------------